 I develop strategies to tailor element cycles for carbon, metal and metalloid sequestration/recovery in mining environments, mineral processing circuits and geoengineered landscapes.
 I draw upon analogous natural systems, and ideas from chemical sedimentology and soil science, to inform my applied work.
 My research employs fieldwork and laboratory analyses as well as experiments in the field, laboratory and at synchrotron light sources.

 I’m currently recruiting highly motivated and creative students to pursue Honours B.Sc., M.Sc. and Ph.D. research in these topics.
-The lab also has an open PDF position in carbon mineralization, which is part of a cluster hire with our collaborators at UBC and Trent University.
+Please send me an email to express your interest.